nengmyun/Ender-Nerds-KR/docs/custom_items.md

-## 📜 How to add/change crafting recipes?
+## :pencil2: How to change crafting recipes?
-You can add your own workshop recipes or modify existing ones.\
-Config can be found in: `unlimited_adventures/CustomItems/recipes.yml`
+Edit the Forge Block recipes for custom items by going to: `unlimited_adventures/CustomItems/recipes.yml`

 ```
 recipes: